InsightDataScience/aws-ops-insight/README.md

     scp -i ~/.ssh/control.pem ~/.ssh/david-IAM-keypair.pem david-d@ops.insightdata.com:~/.ssh/

-or if you've set up your `.ssh/config` file as described above, it would be something like:
+or if you've set up your `.ssh/config` file as described above, it would be something like (but with **your name and key**):

     scp ~/.ssh/david-IAM-keypair.pem dd-control:~/.ssh/

-You'll also need to configure the `ansible.cfg` file to reflect your key pair name and location on the control machine.
+Back on the control machine, you'll also need to configure the `ansible.cfg` file to reflect your key pair name and location on the control machine.
 This also assumes that this repo is cloned into your home directory.
 The relevant lines of the `ansible.cfg` are:

     [defaults]
     host_key_checking = False
-    **ansible_ssh_private_key_file = ~/.ssh/david-IAM-keypair.pem**
+    private_key_file = /home/david-d/.ssh/david-IAM-keypair.pem
-    ansible_user = ubuntu
+    ansible_user = david-d
     log_path = ~/ansible.log
-    **roles_path = ~/aws-ops-insight/ansible/roles**
+    roles_path = ~/aws-ops-insight/ansible/roles
     ....

-Next, you should install the `boto` library
+Next, install the AWS Software Development Kit (SDK) for Python, which is called `boto`.
+Ansible is written in Python, so this is how Ansible connects with AWS.
+Unfortunately, Ansible is in the middle of migrating from Python 2 to Python 3, so you'll need both the `boto` and `boto3` libraries to use all the modules.

-    pip install boto
+    pip install boto boto3